pmadruga/ml_project/report/report.md

 - PCA analysis for DSI has a lot of information loss due to the fact that it's only possible to reduce two dimensions out of 7 total
 - It's a time series so a non-<> type of data
 - Dataset II will be used - because it has more observations and better correlation (does it?)

+\pagebreak

+# Part II - Supervised Learning

+## Regression - part A

+### 1.

+- Which variable is going to be predicted?
+ HRV
+- Based on?
+It's a time series, so date.
+"Above Mean Average" is the selected feature since it correlates well.
+- Why?
+To determine how HRV progress over time (and wether above average or being morning/afternoon influences higher values for HRV)
+- Feature transformations
+One-hot-encoding was not used because the features were non-categorical All features were standardized (using StandardScaler) (show df_hrv_scaled.head()) Converted to polinomial regression after noticing that the RMSE values were lower (2 degrees) when doing a learning regression for polinomial and linear

+### 2.

+- Split test and train (0.20) (hold-one-out)
+- Did a normal linear regression (show RMSE value)
+- Explain the alphas interval (show the code)
+- Ridge was used
+    - Explain why (because of the weights)
+    - Show chart "ridge coefficients"
+    - Optimal alpha value (one with not a lot of bias and not a lot of variance) was close to XX (XX = alpha from RidgeCV)
+    - Determined RidgeCV (alphas = alphas, cv=10)
+    - Show actual versus predicted
+- "So, if the alpha value is 0, it means that it is just an Ordinary Least Squares Regression model.
+The L2 norm term in ridge regression is weighted by the regularization parameter alpha.
+So, if the alpha value is 0, it means that it is just an Ordinary Least Squares Regression model.
+So, the larger is the alpha, the higher is the smoothness constraint.
+So, the smaller the value of alpha, the higher would be the magnitude of the coefficients."

+### 3.

+- RidgeCV was used but the data set was split before into train and test set.
+So the ridgeCV, which had a K=10, was fitted to train_set.
+The predictions from the model were made using the original test_set , isolated from the ones created within RidgeCV, using a hold-one-out method.
+- The coefficient of the model was 0.76.
+This means that for every unit of the Is Above Mean, there are 0.76 units of HRV increasing.
+Because there is only one feature - due to the low correlation of the other ones -, it's no possible to compare with other coefficients (presumably, they would have low coefficient, thus a low effect on the HRV value).
+This is for the scaled dataset.
+- It does make sense, because it shows that HRV increases with above mean values.
+In practical terms, if an above mean value represents a "healthy" day, then a higher value has an effect on a higher value of HRV

+### Conclusions part A

+- This dataset is limited for a linear regression.
+- Because the feature with highest correlation is binary
+- Other features are not highly correlated
+- A better to have continuous values and analyze would be to use the time series for forecast.
+To do that, the timestamp should be transformed in order to have a lag.
+- Non-regularized has better scores than regularized

+\pagebreak

+## Classification

+### Baseline model (log regression)

+- Introduced